Chuck Finley

-Charles Edward Finley (born November 26, 1962) is an American retired professional baseball pitcher.
-He pitched from 1986 to 2002 for three teams in Major League Baseball (MLB), primarily with the California Angels (later renamed the Anaheim Angels).
+Charles Edward Finley (born November 26, 1962) is an American former professional baseball pitcher.
+He pitched from 1986 to 2002 for three teams in Major League Baseball (MLB), primarily with the California Angels.
 After a 14-year tenure with the Angels, he played for the Cleveland Indians for two-and-a-half seasons, then was traded to the St. Louis Cardinals and played there for a half-season.
 Listed at 6 ft 6 in and 220 lb, he threw and batted left-handed.
 During a 17-year major-league career, Finley compiled 200 wins, 2,610 strikeouts, and a 3.85 earned run average.
 He holds multiple Angels team records for a career, including games started (379), wins (165), losses (140), and innings pitched (2,675).

 Baseball career

 Finley was born in Monroe, Louisiana, and pitched for West Monroe High School.
 After first playing college baseball for Louisiana Tech University, he transferred to Northeast Louisiana University.
 His ability to pitch for more than two or three innings was initially limited by mechanical issues, as his delivery at this time was "crude" and inconsistent.
 He was selected by the California Angels in the 15th round of the 1984 MLB draft, held in June, but he did not sign.
 The Angels chose Finley again with the fourth overall pick of the secondary phase of the draft, held in January 1985.
 After pitching for Northeast Louisiana during the spring, he signed with the Angels by late May.

 Finley began his professional baseball career in 1985 with the minor league Salem Angels, a Class A Short Season team in the Northwest League.
 In 18 appearances, all in relief, he recorded a 4.66 earned run average (ERA) and a 3–1 win–loss record while earning five saves.
 In 1986, he made 10 relief appearances for the Quad Cities Angels of the Class A Midwest League, allowing only four hits and no earned runs in 12 innings pitched while striking out 16 batters and notching six saves.
 He was called up to the major-league Angels in late May.